vaishnavipb/CS546-Google-IO-trace/docs/Weekly_Progress.md

 **Goals**
 The focus should be on identifying gaps with the 0 Bytes IO size traces in thesios data and to explore IOR, MPI to generate workload
 **Checklist**
-- [ ] Start with replicating workload similar to cluster 1 (throughput oriented) - determine IO sizes specific to cluster 1
+- [x] Start with replicating workload similar to cluster 1 (throughput oriented) - determine IO sizes specific to cluster 1
 - [ ] In the file sizes, we saw 0 bytes to be highest frequent, but does it mean there’s no file size in the request?
 Identify what exactly it means.
-- [ ] How do we identify if a trace is throughput oriented or latency oriented in the traces?
+- [x] How do we identify if a trace is throughput oriented or latency oriented in the traces?
-- [ ] Explore IOR and MPI to run the workloads parallelly.
+- [x] Explore IOR and MPI to run the workloads parallely.
 In the later weeks, we can progress on utilizing darshan with IOR.

 **What went well?**